Jefferson49/ExtendedImportExport/README.md

 **The control panel also provides an option for the key to be saved as an encrypted hash value**.
 This option is more secure, because the secret key is not visible to anyone and also encrypted in the database.
 However, the secret key is not readible any more (e.g. for other administrators) and cannot be recovered if it is forgotten.

-### Example Script
+### Example Scripts
+The release ZIP file also contains 3 example scripts for automatic download of Gedcom files or storage on the server:
++ **ExampleBashScript.sh** contains a simple example, how a GEDCOM file can be stored on the webtrees server.
+To trigger a store process in regular time intervals, this bash script could be triggered by a Cron Job.
-The file ExamplePythonScript.py contains an example, how an automatic download could be performed with a Python script
++ **ExamplePythonScript.py** contains a simple example, how an automatic download can be performed with a Python script, e.g. on a Windwos PC
++ **ExamplePythonScript2.py** contains a more advanced example for an automatic download with a Python script, which allows to store the downloaded file to a specific folder and also includes some logging output

 ## Translation
 You can help to translate this module.
 The translation is based on [gettext](https://en.wikipedia.org/wiki/Gettext) and uses .po files, which can be found in [/resources/lang/](https://github.com/Jefferson49/DownloadGedcomWithURL/tree/main/resources/lang).
 You can use a local editor like [Poedit](https://poedit.net/) or notepad++ to work on translations and provide them in the [Github repository](https://github.com/Jefferson49/DownloadGedcomWithURL) of the module.
 You can do this via a pull request (if you know how to do), or by opening a new issue and attaching a .po file.
 Updated translations will be included in the next release of this module.